Religion in Turkey: Organizations

-The mainstream Hanafite school of Sunni Islam is largely organised by the state, through the Presidency of Religious Affairs (Diyanet İşleri Başkanlığı), which controls all mosques and pays the salaries of all Muslim clerics.
-The directorate is criticized by some Alevi Muslims, who are only recognized by the cultural ministry, for not supporting their beliefs and instead favouring only the Sunni faith.
+The mainstream Hanafi school of Sunni Islam is largely organised by the state, through the Presidency of Religious Affairs (Diyanet İşleri Başkanlığı), which controls all mosques and pays the salaries of all Muslim clerics and scholars.
+Alevism is presided over by the 'Alevi-Bektashi Cultural Presidency' under the Ministry of Culture and Tourism.

-The Ecumenical Patriarch of Constantinople (Patrik) is the head of the Greek Orthodox Church in Turkey, and also serves as the spiritual leader of all Orthodox churches throughout the world.
+The Ecumenical Patriarch of Constantinople (Patrik) is the head of the Greek Orthodox Church in Turkey.
+It also serves as the spiritual leader of all Orthodox churches worldwide.
 The Armenian Patriarch is the head of the Armenian Church in Turkey, while the Jewish community is led by the Hahambaşı, Turkey's Chief Rabbi, based in Istanbul.
-These groups have also criticized the Presidency of Religious Affairs for only financially supporting Islam in Turkey.